 Here's the first commercial in our new campaign for the independent local grocery chain NISA.
 How do you pronounce that...?
 'Neeesa?'
 'Nicer?'
 As far as our client and we are concerned.. say it however you want.
 Because that's the truth behind the most local-minded store chain in the UK.
 The customers - and their communities - come first.

-With a brief to both raise the brand's profile, whilst establishing a warm emotional bond between NISA and their audience, the campaign literally oozes 'feel-good'.
+With a brief to raise the brand's profile, while establishing a warm emotional bond between NISA and their audience, the campaign oozes 'feel-good'.
+Price, range and convenience aren’t the only things that make Nisa good value.
+So do its values.

 And, true to our agency model, the commercial was created and produced in-house, from strategy to final execution.
 (Albeit with the added help of music maestro Mike Connaris and his team at Mcasso.)
 It's a way of working that has our clients say 'we like...'